pleabargain/EnglishHelpsYourCareer/30_week_syllabus.md

 -

 # lesson 3
-- present your favorite topic food|food
+- present your favorite food
 - tense future perfect
 - use grammar elements adjectives
 - use grammar in use superlatives

 # lesson 4
-- present your favorite topic books|book or topic movies|movie
+- present your favorite book or movie
 - three letter words
 - tense future continuous
 - use grammar elements adverbs